 The storage issue should also be noted here as it's linked to the price.
 While you can buy versions of the tablet that will have more than enough space for your content, the 16GB option isn't enough.

 We're not going to label this as a big negative, as it's completely down to user choice - but the step up in price from 16GB to 32GB means this is a little prohibitive for some.

-The iPad mini 2 is almost flawless in so many ways.
-The rich App catalog mean it's a device that will grow with you, and the 64-bit A7 chip and Retina display are certainly future-proofing users from an outdated device.
+The iPad mini 2 was almost flawless in so many ways when it launched.
+The rich App catalog meant it was a device that will grow with you, and the 64-bit A7 chip and Retina display were certainly future-proofing users from an outdated device.

-The design is still the best in the tablet category, with perhaps only the LG G pad 8.3 coming close.
+The design is still the best in the tablet category, even though it's been a couple of years since launch.

-Even gaming is sensational on this tablet, which is essentially all the first mini should have been… and a little more.
+Even gaming is decent on this tablet, which is essentially all the first mini should have been… and a little more.